Realization of a Bosonic Antiferromagnet

 \subsection{Experimental system}

-Our experiment begins with a nearly pure Bose-Einstein condensate of $^{87}$Rb staying on the hyperfine state of $5S_{1/2}\left|F=1,m_F=-1\right>$.
-Then, we compress the atoms along the $z-$axis by increasing the confinement, followed by which atoms are loaded into a single node of a 3-$\mu m$ spacing blue-detuned lattice.
-Thus, we create a quasi-2D quantum gas.
+Our experiment begins with a nearly pure Bose-Einstein condensate of $^{87}$Rb prepared in the hyperfine state of $5S_{1/2}\left|F=1,m_F=-1\right>$.
+Then, we increase the confinement along the $z-$axis and load the atoms into a single node of a 3-$\mu m$ spacing blue-detuned lattice to create a quasi-2D quantum gas.
 The confinement in the $x-y$ plane is provided by a red-detuned optical dipole trap propagating along the $z$ direction.
 To prepare a low-entropy Mott insulator, we implement a newly-developed cooling technique in optical lattices.
-The cooling concept is that the entropy of these environment-isolated atoms is transferred into contacting superfluid reservoirs, which are removed from the system later.
-In our region of interest (36 copies of 70-site chains), the probability of unity-filling for the cooled Mott insulator is 0.992(1).
+In the cooling process, the entropy of the Mott insulator is transferred into the contacting superfluid reservoirs.
+In our region of interest (36 copies of 70-site chains), the probability of unity-filling for the Mott insulator is 0.992(1).

 To initialize the N\'eel order along the $x$-direction, we employ a site-selective spin addressing technique to overcome the optical diffraction limit.
-The atoms in the Mott insulator state are transferred into an spin-dependent optical superlattice \cite{Yang:2017a}, which breaks the odd-even symmetry of the lattice sites and thereby separates the atoms into two subsystems.
+The atomic Mott insulator is transferred into an spin-dependent superlattice \cite{Yang:2017a} which breaks the odd-even symmetry of the lattice sites and thereby separates the atoms into two subsystems.
 For odd and even subsystems, the lattice potentials are controlled to split their transition frequencies between $\ket{\downarrow}$ and $\ket{\uparrow}$ hyperfine levels.
-Applying an edited microwave pulse, we flip the atoms of odd sites into $\ket{\uparrow}$ with an efficiency of 0.995(3) through the rapid adiabatic passage.
+By applying an edited microwave pulse, we flip the atoms of odd sites into $\ket{\uparrow}$ with an efficiency of 0.995(3) through a rapid adiabatic passage.
 For each site, the preparation fidelity of the N\'eel state can be estimated as 0.987(3).
 Therefore, in the 70-site chain, a defect-free N\'eel order is achieved with a probability of $\sim$ 40\%.